Mission Lane Visa® Credit Card review: A bare-bones credit-building option

 If your goal is simply to build credit, the Mission Lane card should stand on its own, especially when you consider its annual fee.
 After all, there’s not a ton of benefit in having the Mission Lane card in addition to a no annual fee credit-building card—you’d be better off sticking with just the no annual fee card.

 But if you want to get more available credit by opening multiple card accounts, you’d do well to add a no annual fee credit-building card with rewards to the mix.
 A good match would be the Discover it® Secured Credit Card.
 It earns 2 percent back on gas station and restaurant purchases on up to $1,000 in combined spending per quarter, then 1 percent back on all other purchases.
 Discover will also match all the cash back earned at the end of the first year.
-And though the card carries a minimum deposit requirement of $200, Discover will review your account to see if you may qualify for an unsecured card after eight months of responsible use.
+And though the card carries a minimum deposit requirement of $200, Discover will review your account to see if you may qualify for an unsecured card after seven months of responsible use.

 Bankrate’s Take: Is the Mission Lane Visa card worth it?